Liverpool Street station: London Underground

 The Central line runs directly below on the London Overground's Windrush line and an interchange has been desired locally in neighbouring Shoreditch since it opened in 2010.
 The new platforms would lie between Bethnal Green and Liverpool Street on one of the longest gaps between stations in inner London.
 Although there would be benefits to this interchange, it was ruled out on grounds of cost, the disruption it would cause to the Central line while being built, and because the platforms would be too close to sidings at Liverpool Street; the proposal will not be reconsidered until after the Elizabeth line is fully operational.

 Freight trial

 A freight trial between Liverpool Street and London Gateway was planned to start in April or May 2020, using a Class 769 bi-mode train.

+Redevelopment of mainline station

+In 2023, Network Rail and architects Herzog & de Meuron unveiled plans for a large-scale redevelopment of the mainline station to cope with an expected growth in passenger numbers, The plans included the construction of an office block on top of the station, resulting in the loss of part of the 1985-91 train shed roof and the brick entrances and clock towers on Bishopsgate and Liverpool Street.
+The plans were opposed by a number of heritage groups, including the Victorian Society and Save Britain's Heritage.

+In February 2026, the City of London Corporation approved a scaled-down version of the scheme, with the office block reduced in height from 108 metres to 97 metres and the train shed roof remaining "completely untouched".
+The project was expected to cost £1.2 billion, with the redevelopment of the station taking four years followed by a further three and half years for the office construction.
+The approval is subject to confirmation from the Mayor of London's office.